NLnetLabs/krill/doc/development/06_ca_manager.md

 background jobs in Krill.
 One of these jobs watches the `MessageQueue` for queued tasks, added here because of events that occurred.

+A Krill instance only has a single (singleton) `CaManager` and `RepositoryManager`, which are kept as `Arc<CaManager>` and `Arc<RepositoryManager>` so that they (well the reference) can easily be shared and copied.

-This background job has access to its own `Arc<CaManager>` and `Arc<RepositoryManager>`, allowing it for example to get the latest objects for a CA, or to get a CA to sign an RFC 8181 or RFC 6492 message.
+This background job has access these, allowing it for example to get the latest objects for a CA, or to get a CA to sign an RFC 8181 or RFC 6492 message.
 Furthermore, it also allows this background job to send new triggered commands to a CA, e.g.: update a received certificate under a parent.

 This approach allows that changes to CAs can be made locally and promptly, without needing to wait for synchronization with a remote system like a parent or repository.